security-notes/infobyte-faraday-wiki/Installation-OSX.md

     $ brew install git

 ### Faraday
-This is the code for out Community edition.
+This is the code for our Community edition.
 Here you have the steps to get the source code for our [ Professional](https://github.com/infobyte/faraday/wiki/Installation-Pro#downloading) and [Corporate](https://github.com/infobyte/faraday/wiki/Installation-Corp#downloading) editions.

 Run: